-Bannu Woollen Mills Limited (PSX: BNWM) was established in 1960 as a public limited company under the Companies Act, 1913 (now Companies Ordinance, 1984).
-The company essentially manufactures and sells woolen yarn, cloth, and blankets.
+Bannu Woollen Mills Limited (PSX: BNWM) was set up in 1960 as a public limited company under the Companies Act, 1913 (now Companies Ordinance, 1984).
+The company manufactures and sells woollen yarn, cloth and blankets.

-As at June 30, 2021, about 34 percent of the shares were owned by the associated companies, undertakings, and related parties.
-Within this category, a major shareholder is M/S Bibojee Services (Pvt) Limited.
-Over 51 percent shares are with the local general public, followed by 5 percent held by the directors, CEO, their spouses, and minor children.
-Of this, the majority of shares are held by Mrs. Shahnaz Sajjad Ahmed, the CEO of the company.
-The remaining 9 percent share is with the rest of the shareholder categories.
+As at June 30, 2021, around 34 percent shares are held under the associated companies, undertakings and related parties within which a major shareholder is M/S Bibojee Services (Pvt.)
+Limited.
+The local general public owns over 51 percent shares, while the directors, CEO, their spouses and minor children own 5 percent shares.
+Within this, the CEO, Mrs. Shahnaz Sajjad Ahmed is a major shareholder.
+The remaining over 9 percent shares is with the rest of the shareholder categories.

 Historical operational performance

 More often than not, the company has seen a declining topline.
 While gross and operating margins have remained stable, net margin peaked in FY18, declined until FY20, before improving again in FY21.